 Start editor on Location.
 See prolog_edit:locate/3 for the format of a location term.
-This multi-file predicate is normally not defined.
+This multifile predicate is normally not defined.
 If it succeeds, edit/1 assumes the editor is started.

 If it fails, edit/1 uses its internal defaults, which are defined by the Prolog flag editor and/or the environment variable EDITOR.
 The following rules apply.
-If the Prolog flag editor is of the format $\$\langle name \rangle$, the editor is determined by the environment variable $\langle name \rangle$.
+If the Prolog flag editor is of the format \sqrt{name} , the editor is determined by the environment variable \sqrt{name} .
+Else, if this flag is pce_emacs or built_in and XPCE is loaded or can be loaded, the built-in prolog_edit:edit_command(+Editor, -Command)

-Else, if this flag is pce_emacs or built_in and XPCE is loaded or can be loaded, the built-in Emacs clone is used.
+Emacs clone is used.
 Else, if the environment EDITOR is set, this editor is used.
 Finally, vi is used as default on Unix systems and notepad on Windows.